Gulivertx/cbatmo/README.md

 First you will need to have [NodeJS](https://nodejs.org/en/) and [yarn](https://yarnpkg.com/en/) installed in your main computer and then follow the next steps.

 * Clone the repo
-* Install yarn dependencies packages
+* Install yarn dependencies packages (Becareful, if you use a Debian based distributions yarn is usually to old in the official repository, install yarn via npm. `npm install -g yarn` will always the last version and fix the issue)
 * Create a new .env file with API keys
 * Build and run the DEV server